microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <br/>
 <div id="taskgetDelimitedInput">
 ### task.getDelimitedInput <a href="#index">(^)</a>
-Gets the value of an input and splits the values by a delimiter (space, comma, etc...)
+Gets the value of an input and splits the value using a delimiter (space, comma, etc).
-Useful for splitting an input with simple list of items like targets
+Empty values are removed.
+This function is useful for splitting an input containing a simple list of items - such as build targets.
-IMPORTANT: Do not use for splitting additional args!
-Instead use arg() - it will split and handle If required is true and the value is not set, the task will fail with an error.
+IMPORTANT: Do not use this function for splitting additional args!
+Instead use argString(), which follows normal argument splitting rules and handles values encapsulated by quotes.
+If required is true and the value is not set, the task will fail with an error.
 Execution halts.
 ```javascript
 getDelimitedInput(name:string, delim:string, required?:boolean):string